-With the assistance of a National Historical Publications and Records Commission grant, the Publications Department is currently completing the last two volumes of the five-volume set, with volume 4 (covering 1778-1786) scheduled to debut in fall 2017.
+With the assistance of a National Historical Publications and Records Commission grant, the Publications Department completed volume four of the five-volume set, with volume 5 (covering 1787-1814) scheduled to debut in fall 2018.
 The lead editor and scholar of the edition is Edward W. Hanson, who worked alongside the edition’s first editor, Stephen T. Riley.
 The five-volume edition will include all of RTP’s extant correspondence with family, friends, clients, and fellow lawyers.
 Selected pieces also provide examples of his allegorical writings, his sermons, his Harvard undergraduate club writings, and his extensive trial notes from his time as attorney general.

 Ordering & Availability

-Volumes 4 and 5, also edited by Edward W. Hanson, are forthcoming.
+Volumes 5, also edited by Edward W. Hanson, is forthcoming.

 Robert Treat Paine Papers in the Archive

 The Paine family donated RTP’s papers to the MHS beginning in the 1940s.
 To read about the Society's manuscript collections, which encompass many of the Paine documents in the published edition, please visit the Collections web pages.
 The microfilm edition of the complete Robert Treat Paine Papers includes a detailed Collection Guide with full item listing of the contents of the Robert Treat Paine Papers at the Society and a name index.